BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

 We now have our file structure ready and can start writing objectives and a new conversation!

-## 2. Defining your first objective
+## 2. Defining your first objective and finishing event

 Open the newly created file "_objectives.yml_" and add the following: